 01 of 07

-Using this easy-to-follow tutorial, you can learn how to make a little origami butterfly.
-Origami is the art of paper folding, which was popularized by the Japanese.
-The word "origami" means "folding paper."
-Ori is "folding" and kami is "paper" in Japanese.
+Using an easy-to-follow tutorial, you can learn how to make a little origami butterfly.
+It's a traditional origami model that is a good introduction to the art of paper folding popularized by the Japanese.
+The word origami means "folding paper" (ori means "folding" and kami is "paper" in Japanese).

 02 of 07

-Before you get started, make sure your folds are as crisp and clean as possible.
-Do not overdo the folding, you do not want your paper to rip.
-If you have two-sided colored paper, start off with your paper white-side-up.
-This will make sure that your butterfly is colored (the color of the other side of the paper) when it is done.
+As you fold the paper, make sure your folds are as crisp and clean as possible.
+Do not overdo the folding, though, because you don't want the paper to rip.
+If you have two-sided colored paper, start off with your paper white-side-up to ensure that your butterfly is colored when it is done.

 1. Start by folding diagonally, both ways.

 2. Fold the paper in half, both ways.

 3. Fold all four corners into the center.Continue to 3 of 7 below.

 6. Fold all four corners into the center.